-The St. Louis Mercantile Library has been preserving the art, history and culture of St. Louis and the state of Missouri for 170 years.
-Our archive, rare book, manuscript and fine art collections encompass all aspects of Midwestern living from the city's founding to the present day.
+The St. Louis Mercantile Library has been preserving the history, art, and culture of St. Louis and the state of Missouri for 173 years.
+Our archive, rare book, manuscript, map, and fine art collections encompass all aspects of Midwestern life from before the city's founding to the present day.

-Free public tours Saturdays at 11 a.m. and Sundays at 2 p.m.
-Located at the University of Missouri-St. Louis.
+Free public tours are available Saturdays at 11 a.m. and Sundays at 2 p.m., with no reservation needed.
+Located at the University of Missouri-St. Louis North Campus.
 Closed major holidays; hours may vary during semester breaks; see the website for current hours.